colonyengine/colony/devref/DEVREF-lexicon.md

 *materialized* *prefabs*.
 A *prefab* is usually specified by a *prefab dsl* though it may be constructed using the *prefab* API at *runtime*.

+- **programmatic API**: This almost always means a detailed set of lisp functions and macros specific to the engine which comprise a means to allocate and initialize various data structures representing such engine concepts as a *material*, a *texture*, a *texture-map*, etc. The specific API is usually disambiguated by the context--otherwise we'll say something like *texture-map programmatic API* to indicate the engine lisp API interface to allocate and construct a *texture-map* in-memory instance.
+Note that a *programmatic API* often includes the fully formed *dsl* that when used not in a toplevel context, is a shorthand for producing an *unregistered* in memory representation for something.
+It is often true that the expansion of a *dsl* expands directly into its *programmatic API*.

 - **realization**: Movement of any data (which has often previously been *materialized*) to another (non engine) API's managed memory or to another peripheral's memory.
 Examples: writing data to audio memory via a device